 20 Books of Summer 2019: Book 1

-As the title suggests, the story riffs on Rumpelstiltskin stories.
+As the title suggests, the story riffs on Rumpelstiltskin tales.
 In a small town, the moneylender’s daughter, Miryem, is disgusted that her neighbors have pushed her family into poverty by not paying their debts.
 Her father is too soft and forgiving to make people pay, so she does it herself.
-She collects money and goods as repayment and, when a drunkard can’t pay, she takes his daughter, Wanda, to work and settle the debt.
-Soon, Miryem has upgraded her family’s home and living situation, but their place in town is more tenuous because people like her less for holding them to account.
+When a drunkard can’t pay, she takes his daughter, Wanda, to work and settle the debt.
+Soon, Miryem has upgraded her family’s home and living situation, but their place in town is more tenuous because people don’t like her for holding them to account.
 When she brags about buying dresses for silver and selling them for gold, she’s overheard by a Staryk lord, an ice king, who gives her a chest of silver pieces to turn into gold.
 Once she’s done this three times, he takes her away to make gold for him.
 His name is never given, in keeping with the original Rumpelstiltskin stories.

 Much like Uprooted, there’s a large showdown at the climax, to which all characters’ plots build steadily.
 Where this book felt flatter to me, though, was that the villain’s defeat was straightforward.
 There’s nothing to equal the feelings of dread and horror evoked by the Wood.
 In Uprooted, it’s a genuine question whether or not the Wood can be defeated, but these villains definitely will.
 It’s just a matter of time and coincidence/magic.

 All that said, Novik gets a lot of credit for balancing her three main voices.
-I enjoy when I can open the book to a random page and recognize a character’s voice in only a few sentences.
-I very much appreciate that she can build epic, wide-reaching conflicts into standalone novels.
-One of the reasons I stopped reading fantasy is that so many stories were bloated into trilogies and series.
-It’s not hard to image a lesser (greedier?) author adding 100 pages of side quests to split this book into a duology.
+I enjoy when I can open the book to a random page and recognize a character’s voice within a sentence or two.
+I appreciate that she can build epic, wide-reaching conflicts into standalone novels.
+One of the reasons I stopped reading fantasy is that so many stories are bloated into trilogies and series.
+It’s not hard to image a lesser (greedier?) author adding 100 pages of side quests and splitting this book into a duology.

 Overall: 3.8 There’s nothing egregiously wrong with it, and it’s fun for the summer, but it doesn’t have the same magic and edge as Uprooted.